 If you need to restock on fresh new makeup, these drugstore beauty brands are non-toxic and affordable.
 I think you’ll be surprised at the brands.

 And be sure to get lead free lipsticks, too!

 You might not have a LOT of stuff in the shower but it’s always nice to make sure things are clutter-free in all of your showers and tubs.

 When you have lots of clutter in the shower, you start to grow mold and mildew.
+(Here’s how to prevent mold on a shower curtain.)
 That’s just what happens in a moist environment.
 So if you’ve got bottles and bars stashed on shelves or corners in the shower and tub, chances are you’ve got a breeding ground for mold, an indoor allergen.

 Throw out what you don’t use or can’t remember how old it is.
 Remember, you are using these products on your body, so it’s a health and safety concern when you’re using cosmetics past their prime.